-- the fees and expenses of the debtor's counsel and of the monitor and its counsel (the "Admin Charge"); - · any DIP financing; and - officer liabilities accrued during the CCAA proceedings.
+- (a) The fees and expenses of the debtor's counsel and of the monitor and its counsel (the "Admin Charge"). - (b) Any DIP financing. - (c) Officer liabilities accrued during the CCAA proceedings.

 A CCAA order may also create other charges, such as for employees benefitting from a Key Employee Retention Plan in the CCAA proceedings.
-While the priority of all the charges relative to each other and to existing secured claims varies from proceeding to proceeding, a DIP charge usually is subordinate only to the Admin Charge and a secured lender's pre-filing debt is usually subordinate to any court-ordered charges.
-The exception would be where continued cash management effects a "creeping roll-up," which the courts have found to be permissible.
+While the priority of all the charges relative to each other and to existing secured claims varies from proceeding to proceeding, a DIP charge usually is subordinate only to the Admin Charge and a secured lender's pre-filing debt is usually subordinate to any courtordered charges.
+The exception would be where continued cash management effects a "creeping rollup," which the courts have found to be permissible.
 A full roll up, where DIP advances pay off pre-filing debt, is generally not permitted, though some courts have approved it.